 Gone are the times where clean-shaven looks for men was the only acceptable state to be seen in public.

-If – back in the day – I’d turned up at a party sporting a beard, it would have been met with a mixture of disgust, disbelief, and laughter.
+If – back in the day – I’d have turned up at a party sporting a beard, it would have been met with a mixture of disgust, disbelief, and laughter.

 Today, men from all walks of life are flaunting beards of all shapes and sizes, with pride.